sylabs/singularity-cri/README.md

 cd $GOPATH/src/github.com/sylabs/cri
 make dep
 ```

+CRI works with Singularity runtime directly so you need to have `/usr/local/libexec/singularity/bin` set up in your PATH environment variable.

-After this steps you can start working on the project.
+After those steps you can start working on the project.

 Make sure to run linters before submitting a PR: